 The results are quite different from previous experiments.
-The GSI is almost always the best algorithm and in most cases near 100% of success.
-The PSO algorithm results are the second best results even winning out GSI algorithm in KRG_100_300_7 family.
+The GS-GC is almost always the best algorithm and in most cases near 100% of success.
+The PSO algorithm results are the second best results even winning out GS-GC algorithm in KRG\100\300\7 family.
 The ACO results are pretty good in the 300 and 400 edge families, been the Swarm algorithms the best accurate in this experiment.
 The results in the 500 edge family are quite different, the ACO and SA can't find a solution in any instance.
 The SA usually a good algorithm, here is the worst.
-The TS, BT and DS behavior is similar as other test.
+The TS, BT and CBT behavior is similar as other test.
+The DS is very fast but poor.